 Mabuhay! 내 이름은 마유미 하야하고 나는 인터콘티넨탈 마닐라의 요리사 컨시어지입니다. 마닐라와 컨시어지 팀의 도움으로 다채로운 문화에 대해 자세히 알아보세요. 우리는 마닐라에서의 숙박이 독특하고 풍부하게 될 수 있도록하는 것을 목표로하고 있습니다.

-Our Chief Concierge, Mayumi Hayakawa is the Vice President of the Les Clef d'Or, an international network of men and women with common interests and goals.
-The organisation is non-political, non-religious and non-union and They has its own mystique, a combination of their expertise, sources of inside information, intelligence and communication, formed to promote friendship between members so that they may better assist international travellers and tourists.
+Our Chef Concierge, Mayumi Hayakawa is the President of the Les Clef d'Or, an international network of men and women with common interests and goals.
+The organisation is non-political, non-religious and non-union and it has its own mystique, a combination of their expertise, sources of inside information, intelligence and communication, formed to promote friendship between members so that they may better assist international travellers and tourists.

 Start your morning with a hearty Filipino breakfast.
 Sample old time favorites such as “longganisa” (sweet sausage), “tocino” (sweet cured pork) or “beef tapa” (cured beef) served with fried eggs and garlic rice.
 Other popular choices are “champorado” (chocolate flavored rice porridge) and “taho” (soybean custard with caramelized brown sugar syrup).
 After a hefty meal, stroll down Ayala Avenue and make your way through the gardens of the Ayala Triangle for a little piece of serenity within the vibrant city.
 Afterwards, visit the nearby Ayala Museum to discover a vast collection of Filipino art and dioramas to learn about the history of the Philippines.